 Many people who lived in southeast Fort Worth during the second half of the twentieth century remember it.
 Most of them remember it vaguely.
 A few of them remember it vividly.
 But whether vaguely or vividly, they remember the looming stone house on Foard Street more with questions than answers.

 Let the questions begin.

-What was the place called?
+What was that stone house on Foard Street called?
 The property had a name: “Rockwood Farm.”
 The house had a name: “Rockwood Manor.”

 Where was it?
 4430 Foard Street south of Wilbarger Street.

 When did it exist?
 Rockwood Manor stood from 1925 to 1981.

 What are some details of the property?
 Rockwood Farm was four acres of land stretching from Foard Street west to Wichita Boulevard.
 The property was big enough to support horses and cows—and it did.
 The land originally included an oval track for horses, an orchard, dozens of big oaks, and a terrazzoed walkway and fish pond.
 There were also a guest cottage, a stable, and a garage—all of stone.

 What are some details of the house?
 Rockwood Manor had 4,900 square feet of floor space spread over three stories and a basement.
 The roof was slate.
 There were thirteen rooms and four fireplaces.
 The interior walls were of oak.
 The exterior walls were of Georgian stone and brick—eighteen inches thick.

 Under the first floor the joists were 2x12s.
 The front door weighed three hundred pounds and featured hardware of hammered nickel.
 The house had a seventy-five-pound bronze chandelier imported from England.

-On the aerial photo I have located some elements based on old aerial photos.
+On the aerial photo above I have labeled some elements based on old aerial photos.

 Who built the house?
 Ah, glad you asked.
 In 1952 the Star-Telegram wrote of the house: “The house was built by Brown Harwood, veteran Fort Worth realtor.”